JonCooperWorks/implant/README.md

 Command and Control
 ===================
-Implant uses ZeroMQ with CurveZMQ encryption in order to receive commands from the C&C and queue captured data for exfiltration in real time.
+Implant uses push notifications in order to receive commands from the C&C.
 This will enable the operator to interact with devices under her control in a chat-like manner.
 To avoid finishing the victim's mobile data allowance, no large payloads are transmitted on mobile connections.
-Instead, payloads are sent via ZeroMQ as URLs and added to a queue locally to be downloaded when the victim connects to an unmetered Wi-Fi network.
+Instead, payloads are sent via push as URLs and added to a queue locally to be downloaded when the victim connects to an unmetered Wi-Fi network.
 Large uploads are handled similarly.
-When an upload command is sent via ZeroMQ, the data will be encrypted using the server's public key and queued for upload when the victim connects to Wi-Fi.
+When an upload command is sent via push, the data will be encrypted using the server's public key and queued for upload when the victim connects to Wi-Fi.

 Supported Operations